 Anyone who has ever wandered around an antiques shop knows the feeling: You fall in love with an item, but you can’t quite figure out where it will fit into your home.
-Luckily, the proprietors of four local antiques shops can be matchmakers to help you find iconic pieces to help give character to your home.
+Luckily, the proprietors of these local antiques shops can be matchmakers to help you find iconic pieces to help give character to your home.

 When Lisa Miller left a career designing children’s clothes in New York City for Westchester, she took the opportunity to dive deep into the antiques that she loves.
 An offshoot of Miller’s estate sale business Zach & Alix Company, The Cottage was originally based in South Salem until 2015 when the shop found its current space in Pound Ridge.
 “With a little bit of everything,” farmhouse antiques are Miller’s focus.
 “The pieces are so unique, they tell a story.”
 But what really draws Miller to the farmhouse feel are the weathered hues.
 “Color is what brings everything together in a home.”

 The Cottage carries antiques like a marching band drum from Veterans of Foreign Wars Post No. 9274 chartered in 1947 and still active today; a wooden baker’s rack, with numbers still stenciled on the slats and solid shelves; a tall painter’s ladder with round rungs, a Bon Bon Bread advertising trunk; a narrow and tall 1920s painted blue cupboard with accordion doors and four shelves; and a mid-1880s painted hutch with plenty of character and distressed paint.